terrimporter/MetaWorks/README.md

 MetaWorks consists of a conda environment and Snakemake pipelines that are meant to be run at the command line to bioinformatically processes de-multiplexed Illumina paired-end metabarcodes from raw reads through to taxonomic assignments.
 MetaWorks currently supports a number of popular marker gene amplicons and metabarcodes: COI (eukaryotes), rbcL (eukaryotes, diatoms), ITS (fungi, plants), 16S (prokaryotes), 18S (eukaryotes, diatoms), 12S (fish), and 28S (fungi).
 Taxonomic assignments are made using the RDP classifier that uses a naive Bayesian method to produce taxonomic assignments with a measure of statistical support at each rank.

-## Alternative dataflows:
+## Available dataflows:

-1. The **default dataflow** starts with Illumina paired-end demultiplexed fastq files and generates taxonomicaly assigned exact sequence variants (ESVs).
+1. The **default dataflow** starts with Illumina paired-end demultiplexed fastq files and generates taxonomically assigned exact sequence variants (ESVs).
 An adapters.fasta file is required to identify the forward and reverse primers to remove.
 An example is available in /testing/adapters.fasta .
+Multiple primers sets for the same marker gene can be processed at one time, E.g. COI_BR5, COI_F230R, COI_mljg.
+Different marker genes, however, need to be processed separately, E.g. COI, ITS, rbcL.

 ```linux
 # quickstart default ESV pipeline